Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

 	the cast() method is a generic method definition that gets instantiated at compile-time instead of runtime, based on the parameter value. cast is a SIMD specific method.

 ## 7.9.4 How to create a custom parametric type: Array
-In the following example you see the code for a parametric type Array, with parameter `AnyType` (line 1).
+In the following example you see the start of code for a parametric type Array, with parameter `AnyType` (line 1).
 It has an __init__ constructor (line 2), which takes the size and a value as arguments.
 Line 3 shows how to construct the array:
 `let v = Array[Float32](4, 3.14)`
 * parameter T = Float32